How to organize emails: the 3-Zone Inbox Method

 Table of contents

-The average knowledge worker spends an estimated 28% of the workweek managing email — roughly 2.6 hours every day [1].
-With 121 emails arriving daily [2], you’ve probably already tried folders, labels, and that one weekend where you swore you’d reach inbox zero.
-If you’re looking for a way to streamline email workflow, the answer is not a better folder structure — it’s a better routing system.
+The best way to organize emails is to route every message into a small set of fixed zones so that you decide once where it goes and never re-sort it.
+That matters because the average knowledge worker spends an estimated 28% of the workweek managing email, which works out to roughly 2.6 hours every day [1].
+With well over a hundred messages arriving daily for many professionals, you have probably already tried folders, labels, and that one weekend where you swore you would reach inbox zero.
+If you are looking for a way to streamline email workflow, the answer is not a better folder structure.
+It is a better routing system.

-Email organization is the practice of applying a structured routing system to incoming messages so that every email reaches a designated location — action, reference, or archive — without requiring repeated manual decisions about where it belongs.
+Email organization is the practice of applying a structured routing system to incoming messages so that every email reaches a designated location (action, reference, or archive) without requiring repeated manual decisions about where it belongs.

 What you will learn